-There is both internal and external interest in AEP's operations.
-Many rely on the timeliness, accuracy and integrity of our financial information to make important transactions or financial decisions.
+Many people inside and outside of AEP have an interest in AEP's operations.
+They rely on the timeliness, accuracy and integrity of our financial information to make important transactions or financial decisions.
 External parties that rely on our financial information include regulatory commissions, debt and equity investors, insurance carriers, environmental agencies and vendors.

 We all share responsibility for detecting and preventing fraud and other inappropriate conduct.
-AEP Speak Up Policy requires you to immediately report any suspected fraud to an appropriate member of management, Audit Services, Ethics & Compliance, AEP Legal or Human Resources.
+Immediately report any suspected fraud to an appropriate member of management, Audit Services, Ethics & Compliance, AEP Legal or Human Resources.
 Suspected fraud can also be reported confidentially and anonymously through the AEP Concerns Line at 1-800-750-5001.